 I specialize in dialectical behavior therapy (DBT), a form of cognitive-behavioral therapy that blends mindfulness meditation, interpersonal skills, and emotion regulation skills to help you improve your mood, reduce stress, and get along better with others.
 This approach was developed by Dr. Marsha Linehan at University of Washington, and has been rigorously tested and proven effective for many emotional and behavioral problems.

 In addition, I tailor DBT to meet the needs of Christian clients, integrating Christian meditations and spiritual practices into your treatment.
 Learn more about my training in spirituality.

 DBT may be a good fit for you if you experience any of the following problems:

 - Depression, feeling hopeless or bad about yourself

-- Anxiety that includes difficulty focusing, racing mind, and never being present
+- Anxiety that includes difficulty focusing and being present

-- Problems getting along with others or sabotaging relationships
+- Problems getting along with others or unhealthy relationship patterns